fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

   48
 ```

-In the future let's just use the same port outside of the container as the application runs in.
-This is just so we don't have to remember which one we happened to choose.
+In the future, let's use the same port on both sides of _-p_.
+Just so we don't have to remember which one we happened to choose.

 #### Fixing potential issues we created by copy-pasting

 There are a few steps we need to change to create a more comprehensive Dockerfile.
 It may even be that the above example doesn't work in all cases because we skipped a step.

-We ran npm install on our machines, **node package manager** may install operating system specific dependencies during install step.
-As we use the COPY instruction to copy all of the node_modules into the image we may move non-functional parts as well.
+We ran npm install on our machines, **node package manager** may install operating system specific dependencies during the install step.
+We may move non-functional parts with the COPY instruction.
+This can easily happen if we copy all of the node_modules into the image.

 This is critical to think about when we build our images.
-It's best to do most things such as to run _npm install_ inside the container.
+It's best to do most things, such as to run _npm install_ during the build process / inside the container rather than preparing them.
+The easy rule of thumb is to only copy the files that make sense to push into Github, no build artefacts or dependencies since those can be installed during the process.

+We can use .dockerignore to solve this.
 The file .dockerignore is very similar to .gitignore, you can use that to prevent unwanted files from being copied to your image.
-For example the contents could be
+You place this file next to the Dockerfile.
+Here are example contents:

 ```
 .dockerignore